-- 1. Expenses or fractions of the expenses relating to the financial year, but which will only be paid during a subsequent financial year, are valued at the amount attributable to the financial year. - 2.
-Income received during the financial year, which is attributable in full or in part to a subsequent financial year, is also valued at the amount that must be regarded as income for subsequent financial years.
+Expenses or fractions of the expenses relating to the financial year but which will only be paid during a subsequent financial year are valued at the amount attributable to the financial year.

+Income received during the financial year, which is attributable in full or in part to a subsequent financial year, is also valued at the amount that must be regarded as income for the next financial year.